Arturgouveia1970/ecommerce_sanity/README.md

 # ecommerce

 > Ecommerce is a next.js frontend application with Sanity.io backend.
-It allows users to buy choose products, add them to a cart, pay for them via Stripe and have them chipped to them.
+It allows users to choose products, add them to a cart, pay for them via Stripe and have them chipped to them.

 ## Built With